AxonIQ/giftcard-demo/README.md

 $ java -Dspring.profiles.active=command -jar giftcard-demo-1.0.jar
 ```
 This will start only the command part.
 To complete the app, open two other command shells, and start one with profile `query`, and the last one with `gui`.
 Again you can open the Web GUI at [`http://localhost:8080`](http://localhost:8080).
 The three parts of the application work together through the running instance of the Axon Server, which distributes the Commands, Queries, and Events.
+It's also possible to explore the REST API using [Swagger](http://localhost:8080/webjars/swagger-ui/index.html) or get the [Open Api definition](http://localhost:8080/v3/api-docs) to create a client.

 Running Axon Server
 ------------------